zendawg/Mirth-Image-Utils/README.md

 Mirth-Image-Utils
 =================

 Support for image processing (such as scaling and sub-images), used by the service bus.
+This project relies on the `OpenEyes-Install-Scripts` project to build and deploy.

 It is expected that Mirth has already been installed prior to installing these utilities.